 - 2. To the greatest extent feasible, loading docks, truck entries, and truck drive aisles shall be located away from nearby sensitive receptors. - 3.
 Projects shall be evaluated to determine public safety and potential effects to nearby sensitive receptors by permitting loading docks, truck entries, and drive aisles to be located to nearby sensitive receptors.
 Any design shall include measures designed to minimize overall effects to nearby sensitive receptors. - B. Warehouses or commercial/industrial structures larger than 400,000 square feet in floor area.
-The building's loading docks shall be orientated to provide minimal impact to surrounding sensitive receptors and located a minimum of 700 feet from the nearest property line adjacent to the sensitive receptor(s) using a direct straight-line method.
+The building's loading docks shall be orientated to provide minimal impact to surrounding sensitive receptors and located a minimum of 700 feet away, measured from the nearest property line of the adjacent to the sensitive receptor(s) to the nearest dock door which does not exclusively serve electric trucks using a direct straight-line method.